14 Things You Do That Your Dog Actually Hates

 Chilling for hours in front of the TV

 Eh, your dog doesn’t mind curling up on the couch with you for a Netflix marathon every once in a while, but if your first instinct when you get home from work is to kick off your shoes and spend the rest of the night in, your dog is going to suffer.
 “Dogs are desperate for stimulation,” Marrs says.
 “While most owners know that their dog needs a couple of walks each day, many don’t realize that their dog also needs mental stimulation by playing with you or interactive toys.”
 Make sure you’re taking some time every day to get your dog the mental and physical exercise he needs.
-Here are 11 everyday habits that can put your dog in danger.
+But he sure to know the things your dog actually hates.

 Constantly reassuring them everything is fine